jfcloutier/karma_system/design_notes/acting.md

 A level 1 CA tells its umwelt effector CAs to prepare the body to realize the actions it associated with an intent.

-* The effector CA takes all actions accumulated for the intent and sends them to the body for actuation (the parent CA will later tell the body to execute them)
+* The effector CA takes all actions accumulated for the intent and sends them to the body for actuation (the parent CA will later tell the body to execute all readied actuations)
 * The effector CA sends `actuations_ready(IntentId)` back to the parent CA

 #### From effector CA to level 1 parent CA

-Note: An intent is executed one directive at a time at any level of the hierarchy, thus also at level 1.
+An effector CA provides feedback to its parents during the execution of actions.

 ##### Message `actions_received(IntentId)`